KBot-discord/KBot/apps/docs/docs/commands.md

 Send the reported message to the set moderator channel.

+You can check out [this](/moderation/report) page to see info about how it works.

 ### User <Badge type='tip' text='Slash' />

 Get info on a user.